LinkedIn not working for you? You’re doing it wrong.

 I started to think of LinkedIn as an aggregator and search engine of the people I am connected to on LinkedIn and I started to realize something.
 My LinkedIn network was wrong.
 I started to think back to those nights where I would have my phone open to “People You May Know” and I was just connecting with everyone.

 My goal was to get to that coveted 500+ connections.
-And once I blew passed that, I aimed for 1000.
+And once I blew past that, I aimed for 1000.
 There’s no telling who I was trying to connect with and I didn’t care because I was padding my social media numbers.

 So, what happened?
 I got stuck with a network of people that mean absolutely nothing to me or my business.
 And sadly, I started to see the same crap being posted in the newsfeed.
 Complainers.
 Spam.
 Mathematical Equations.
 Politics.
 Recruiters.
 I don’t need any of this.